Glossary

 Non-Agency Commercial Mortgage-Backed Security (NA CMBS): A type of mortgage-backed security that is secured by loans on commercial properties that are not issued or guaranteed by Fannie Mae, Freddie Mac or Ginnie Mae, or any other United States federal government-sponsored enterprise (GSE) or a United States federal government agency.

-Non-Agency Residential Mortgage-Backed Securities (NA RMBS): Non-agency RMBS are issued by private institutions such as trusts and special purpose vehicles (SPVs).
+Non-Agency Residential Mortgage-Backed Securities (NA RMBS): Securities issued by private institutions such as trusts and special purpose vehicles (SPVs).
 These bonds are not guaranteed by the U.S. government or GSEs.
 They typically have a more sophisticated subordination structure, which redirects the aggregate principal and interest cash flows of the underlying collateral to the individual RMBS bonds based on a set of rules, which are designed to create tranches with specific risk, coupon, and maturity characteristics.

 OPEC: Organization of Petroleum Exporting Countries.